deref/exo-docs/concepts.md

 If run in an unmapped directory, `exo gui` will offer to create a workspace for you.
 You can determine the current workspace with `exo workspace`, initialize a new one with `exo workspace init` or delete the current workspace with `exo workspace destroy`.

+## Manifests
+A file describing all of the components in a project.
+Presently, the supported manifest types are [procfiles](manifest/migrating/procfiles.md) and [compose files](manifest/migrating/compose.md).
+Use `exo apply ./path/to/manifest` whenever your manifest changes to make your workspace match.
+Components will be added or removed accordingly.

 ## Components

 An abstract definition of resources managed by exo.
 Presently, the only supported type of components are _processes_.
 Each component has a unique name within a workspace.
 Components are manipulated by applying manifests (see below), or with CRUD operations such as `exo ls`, `exo new`, and `exo rm`.

-## Manifests
+## Resources

-A file describing all of the components in a project.
-Presently, the supported manifest types are [procfiles](manifest/migrating/procfiles.md) and [compose files](manifest/migrating/compose.md).
-Use `exo apply ./path/to/manifest` whenever your manifest changes to make your workspace match.
-Components will be added or removed accordingly.
+TODO: Explain relationship between components and resources.

 ## Processes